Dear reader of ADxS.org, please excuse the disruption.

 Many results are contradictory as to whether dopamine transporters are increased or decreased in ADHD:

-• Increased DAT for inattention in adolescents with ADHD and cerebral circulation problems after premature birth.46
+• Increased DAT for inattention in adolescents with ADHD and cerebral circulation problems after preterm birth.46

 • 6 of 8 studies found increased DAT retention in (mostly drug-naïve) children and adults with ADHD-HI.
 3 studies found reduced DAT binding after methylphenidate treatment.47

-• The 3′-UTR but not the intron8 VNTR genotype of the DAT gene correlated with increased DAT binding in ADHD-HI sufferers as in non-affected individuals.
+• The 3′-UTR but not the intron8 VNTR genotype of the DAT gene correlated with increased DAT binding in persons with ADHD-HI as in non-affected individuals.
 S3′-UTR polymorphism of the DAT gene and ADHD-HI status had an additive effect on DAT binding.48

-• One study found evidence more suggestive of reduced DAT number or retention in ADHD.49
+• One study found evidence more suggestive of reduced DAT count or retention in ADHD.49

 • Nucleus accumbens